cmd-coffee/documentation/README.md

 You'll need your Access-Key for this.
 Send us the product-key and an address.
 We'll respond with an order-key and payment options.

 #### Pay via Cryptocurrency
-It is your responsbility to send the funds before the order expires.
+It is your responsibility to send the funds before the order expires.
 In case you are unable to send the money, the order will be canceled.

 #### Wait
-Once we receive payment, we start working on getting the coffee to you.
+Once we receive payment, we work on getting the coffee to you.
 If what you ordered is freshly roasted and ready to go, we'll send it out immediately.
 In case we need to roast it, we'll do that, then send it out the next business day.

 #### Drink and enjoy
 This is the fun part.
 You'll need a scale, a burr grinder and brewing device of some sort.